Cranberry Orange Sauce

 Instructions

-- Place on the stove and bring to a boil.
+- Place the pot on the stove and bring to a boil.
 You should hear the cranberries bursting.

-- Bring down to a simmer on your stove and allow to simmer for 10-15 minutes, mixing every now and then to ensure all ingredients are incorporated.
+- Bring the mixture down to a simmer on your stove, cover and allow to simmer for 10-15 minutes, stirring every now and then to ensure all ingredients are incorporated.
+Remove from heat.
+Allow the cranberry sauce to cool fully.
+If using the cinnamon stick, remove it now.

 - Enjoy!